DyloG783/gamer-buddy/README.md

 This completes the flow of the application.
 Users can go and play their games on whatever platform is relevant for them, now that they have found eachother!!

+# Demo login for an example of the intended experience!

+Login as x x to see the user experience with games, connections, requests, etc

 ## Deployed

 The production instance of Gamer Buddy is deployed to Vercel.
 Pushed to the main branch deploy a new version to Vercel, and post install scipts are run to update the production database instance.